 Cautions: If the oil becomes oxidized, it may cause skin sensitization.

-The Heart of Aromatherapy: Use palo santo for daily skin care, rejuvenating damaged skin, soothing skin irritation, support the respiratory system, soothing allergies and sinus congestion, calming inflammation, repelling insects, making natural perfumes, meditating and contemplating, and feeling centered and focused.
+The Heart of Aromatherapy: Uses for palo santo essential oil include daily skin care, rejuvenating damaged skin, soothing skin irritation, supporting the respiratory system, soothing allergies and sinus congestion, calming inflammation, repelling insects, making natural perfumes, meditating and contemplating, and feeling centered and focused.

 The Complete Aromatherapy and Essential Oils Handbook for Everyday Wellness: Use palo santo in blends for joint pain and in massage and inhaler blends to help relieve stress, anxiety, and nervousness and to improve concentration.